 As an administrator, many a time you would have felt mundane routines spill over crucial attention-seeking jobs of your network.
-Desktop Central answers this concern through its User & Role Management module; delegating routine activities to chosen users with well-defined permission levels.
+Endpoint Central answers this concern through its User & Role Management module; delegating routine activities to chosen users with well-defined permission levels.
 You can easily administer the users, and define their scope to manage a specific set of computers.

 Some of the most commonly used Roles are specified under Pre-defined Roles.
 However, you also have the flexibility to define roles that best suit your requirements under the User-defined Roles and grant appropriate permissions.
 Here's a brief on the Pre-defined and User-defined roles respectively:

 You can tailor-make any number of roles, and give them permissions of your choice based on your personalized needs.
 These customized roles fall under the User-defined category.
 For a better understanding let us quickly see how to create a User-defined Role in the following section.

 Follow the steps mentioned below to create a new User-defined role: